World Water Day

 World Water Day Customs & Celebrations

 On this day, events are held all over the world to raise money for WASH facilities in developing countries.
 WASH is an acronym that stands for water, sanitation, and hygiene—something that’s severely lacking in some countries.
 This holiday is a good day for people to raise money for these programs so that everyone can have access to water, sanitation, and hygiene.
 Another way that you can observe World Water Day is by thinking about how you use water and ways that you can use less water.
-Doing simple things like putting a brick in the back of the toilet tank or turning off the water while you brush can make all the difference in the world.
+Doing simple things like putting a brick in the back of the toilet tank or turning off the water while you brush your teeth can make all the difference in the world.
 This holiday is also used to commemorate the people who work in the water industry.
 Worldwide, there are over 1.5 billion people working in water-related sectors.
-That’s half of all of the workers in the world.
+That’s half of all the workers in the world.

 Every year, the United Nations creates a theme for World Water Day.
-In the first year, it was observed in 1994, the theme was “Caring for our water resources is everyone’s business.”
+In the first year it was observed, in 1994, the theme was “Caring for our water resources is everyone’s business.”
 The year after that, in 1995, the theme was “Women & Water.”
-Other themes include “Water for the 21st century” in 2000, “Water for Future” in 2003, and “Water & Climate Change” in 2021.
+Other themes include “Water for the 21st Century” in 2000, “Water for Future” in 2003, and “Water & Climate Change” in 2021.